camunda-community-hub/feel-scala-playground/README.md

 Then try accessing the service here: http://localhost:8080/swagger-ui/index.html#/process-controller/startProcessInstance

 To setup load balancing, we need a static ip address.
 Here's the gcloud command to create an ip address.

-Note that there are subtle differences between regional vs global ip addresses that I still don't fully understand!

 First, check if the ip address already exists: